 When the device exits Sleep, the WDT is cleared again.
 The WDT remains clear until the OST, if enabled, completes.
-See Section 5.0 "Oscillator Module (With Fail-Safe Clock Monitor)" for more information on the OST.
+See Section 5.0 "Oscillator Module (with Fail-Safe Clock Monitor)" for more information on the OST.

 When a WDT time-out occurs while the device is in Sleep, no Reset is generated.
 Instead, the device wakes up and resumes operation.
-The $\overline{\text{TO}}$ and $\overline{\text{PD}}$ bits in the STATUS register are changed to indicate the event.
+The TO and PD bits in the STATUS register are changed to indicate the event.
+The RWDT bit in the PCON register can also be used.
 See Section 3.0 "Memory Organization" and The STATUS register (Register 3-1) for more information.